IliaZenkov/ising-model-mcmc/Monty Hall Problem/README.md

 # The Monty Hall Problem

-# This project can be viewed at https://nbviewer.jupyter.org/github/pinech/Py-Projects/blob/master/Monty%20Hall%20Problem/The%20Monty%20Hall%20Problem.ipynb

 You're on a game show.
 There are three doors, behind one of which is a prize, while behind the other two is not a prize.
 The host asks us to pick 1 of the 3 doors.
 The contents of our chosen door are not revealed, but one of the prize-less bum doors are revealed.